-The Guide to Vision – Practical Guide to Discovering Artistic Vision and Creating Personal Style, based on my long experience as a photographer, architect and visual artist, and on studying the best examples in art and photography.
+The Guide to Vision – Practical Guide to Discovering Artistic Vision and Creating Personal Style, was created based on my long experience as a photographer, architect, and visual artist, and on studying the best examples of expressing your vision in art and photography.

-The Guide to Vision – Practical Guide to Discovering Artistic Vision and Creating Personal Style was the first fragment of the book From Basics to Fine Art I posted publicly as a sneak peek with highlights from two of the most important chapters of the book:
+The Guide to Vision – Practical Guide to Discovering Artistic Vision and Creating Personal Style was the first fragment of my book From Basics to Fine Art that I revealed publicly as a sneak peek with highlights of the most important topics treated in the book.

-The book has been already published at this moment and has received hundreds of excellent reviews, becoming, two years after its publication a best seller and one of the most important books on Fine Art photography you can find and “the best book on B&W photography written in the past 40 years” as highly rated professional critics as George DeWolfe say.
+The book has now been published and has received hundreds of excellent reviews, becoming, soon after its publication, a best seller and one of the most important books on Fine Art photography you can find and “the best book on B&W photography written in the past 40 years” as highly rated professional critics as George DeWolfe say.
 We can only be happy about it and hope the information in this book can help other artists discover what we discovered too: that Vision is what it is all about and this is what pushes you to learn all the other things too so you can express it in images.
 You can find the book in our webstore at this link

 The book is the product of more than two years of intensive work and also of many years of studying art, architecture and photography.
 Students from our workshops and mentoring classes have already read the pre-release version of the book and the feedback was more than excellent.
 The final version is just a couple of months away and will provide you with everything you need to know about B&W Fine Art Photography, architectural photography and not only, artistic vision and personal style, composition and use of visual elements, B&W processing, the business of fine art photography and many more.